Getting Started

 Generating public/private rsa key pair.

-Enter file in which to save the key (/home/csci104/.ssh/id_rsa):
+Enter file in which to save the key (/home/username/.ssh/id_rsa):

 After that, you will be prompted for a passphrase to secure your private key.

-We recommend you do NOT generate a passphrase (because you’ll have to enter it each time you upload your code to Github) and simply hit Enter when prompted for a passphrase.
+We STRONGLY recommend you do NOT generate a passphrase (because you’ll have to enter it each time you upload your code to Github) and simply hit Enter when prompted for a passphrase.
 If you do decide to enter a passphrase, please note that your password will not show up in terminal as you type it.

 You will be prompted to verify your passphrase.

-Re-enter your passphrase (or nothing if you did not set one) and press enter
+Re-enter your passphrase (or nothing if you did not set one) and press enter.

 Upon success, you should receive confirmation that your key was generated.
 It will most likely look something like this:

-Your identification has been saved in /home/csci104/.ssh/id_rsa.
+Your identification has been saved in /home/username/.ssh/id_rsa.

-Your public key has been saved in /home/csci104/.ssh/id_rsa.pub.
+Your public key has been saved in /home/username/.ssh/id_rsa.pub.

 The key fingerprint is: